Published

 Pack a first-aid kit

-For added reassurance, it's wise to pack a small first aid kit with items like Infant Tylenol, nasal saline drops, and a thermometer.
+For added reassurance, it's wise to pack a small first aid kit with items like infant acetaminophen (Tylenol), nasal saline drops, and a thermometer.
 It’s also important to be aware of the nearest emergency room or urgent care facility near your accommodations in case the need arises.
-Remember, Summer Health is always here to assist you—we're just one text away.
+Remember, our Summer Health pediatricians are always here to help — we're just a text away.

 Understand TSA rules